weiwilliam/JEDI-METplus/docs/IODAfile_Content.md

 ## IODA file contents ##
-A IODA file typically has following contents:\
+A IODA file typically has following groups:
-Groups:
   - *MetaData:* dateTime, latitude, longitude
   - *ObsValue, ObsError, and PreQC:* [variableName] (e.g., aerosolOpticalDepth)
   - *hofx, EffectiveError, and EffectiveQC:* Similar to above.
 Normally, it will be added after running JEDI hofx appilication.